eecs-330/winter2020/pages/_assignments/hw6.md

   * Windows: [NVDA][NVDA]
 * Conduct research about the company or site's history with legal issues surrounding web accessibility (e.g. [Target][Target])

 In your analysis, you should read and cite *at least 4* external articles to support your arguments (not counting the website you're critiquing itself).
+These can also be readings that we've covered in class.

 #### Submission Checklist

-* Reflection papers should be at least 750 words, double spaced, 12-point font, Times New Roman
+* Reflection papers should be at least 600 words, double spaced, 12-point font, Times New Roman
 * Papers should be converted to PDF format
 * Make sure your name and section are listed at the top of your submission
 * Cited *at least 4* external articles (inline citations are fine)